 As the name implies, behavioral therapy emphasizes behavior.
 It involves changing the way a person thinks and feels by modifying the way he behaves.
 For example, becoming more active if a person is depressed, or facing fears step by step if a person is anxious.

 General Principles of Cognitive Behavioral Therapy

-Cognitive and behavioral therapy start with a cognitive and behavioral analysis of the patient.
-The symptomatology or problem area of the patient is clearly defined, and the frequency, duration and intensity of the symptoms is recorded, together with events that occur when the symptoms are experienced.
+Cognitive and behavioral therapy starts with a cognitive and behavioral analysis of the patient.
+The symptomatology or problem area of the patient is clearly defined, and the frequency, duration, and intensity of the symptoms is recorded, together with events that occur when the symptoms are experienced.

 This is usually accomplished by asking the patient to keep a diary for a week or so before any diagnosis is made.
 This diary is helpful to describe the patient’s problems in terms of their cognition (thoughts), behavior and ‘autonomic symptoms the patient feels during those thoughts’ (for example, palpitations or breathlessness felt when the patient gets negative thoughts).